Extensive Home Recording Studio Equipment List

 Channel Strips

-These are essentially preamps with the kind of additional signal processing that is found on a single channel of a mixer such as a compressor, equalizer, exciter, and even a de-esser.
+These are essentially preamps with the kind of additional signal processing.
+Components usually include a compressor, equalizer, exciter, and even a de-esser.
 Different channel strips come with different combinations of signal processors.
 To see some examples take a look at our best channel strip guide.
+This is another important piece of music studio equipment to have.

 Compressors / Limiters

-You can use hardware compressors and limiters at the input stage before your signal reaches your audio interface, and you can also use software plugins in your DAW to process signals that have already been recorded - obviously when you use software versions they can't prevent clipping on the input signal.
+You can use hardware compressors and limiters at the input stage before your signal reaches your audio interface.
+You can also use software plugins in your DAW to process signals that have already been recorded.

 Expanders / Gates

-Noise gates and expanders are used to cut the output signal once the input level drops below the threshold you've set.
-Gates act more like an on/off switch when the threshold is reached, while an expander attenuates the output in relation to the input - a bit like the way compressors work but in reverse.
+Noise gates and expanders are used to cut the output signal once the input level drops below the threshold you’ve set.
+Gates act more like an on/off switch when the audio reaches the threshold.
+An expander attenuates the output in relation to the input – a bit like the way compressors work but in reverse.

-These are particularly useful for recording loud sound sources such as drums and guitar amps.
-When recording drums this will help to prevent spill between the various drum tracks, and with guitar amplifiers this will cut out the hum of the amp when the guitarist isn't playing.
+These are particularly useful for recording loud sound sources like drums and guitar amps.
+When recording drums this will help to prevent spills between the various drum tracks.
+With guitar amplifiers, this will cut out the hum of the amp when the guitarist isn’t playing.

 EQ